Frequently Asked Questions

 No. Information pertaining to the nominees is confidential.
-The Yidan Prize Foundation, including staff members, Board of Directors, Advisory Board and Judging Committee, will not disclose such information.
+The Yidan Prize Foundation, including staff members, Board of Directors, Advisory Committee and Judging Committee, will not disclose such information.

 When will the announcement for the Yidan Prize Laureates be made?

 The Yidan Prize Laureates will be announced annually in September.

 When will the Award Presentation Ceremony be held?

 The Yidan Prize Award Presentation Ceremony will take place in December every year.

 Are there any other events or activities apart from the Award Presentation Ceremony?

 The Yidan Prize Summit is to be held annually right after the Award Presentation Ceremony.
 The Yidan Prize Conference Series will also be held in Asia Pacific, the Americas and Europe from December to March.
 The Yidan Prize Laureates, international education experts and professionals will be invited as speakers to share their views on the best education practices as well as the most pressing challenges ahead.